The best graphics cards for PC gaming

-If a bit more graphical oomph, is what you seek, Nvidia also offers the step-up GeForce GTX 1050 Ti ($140 and up).
+If a bit more graphical oomph, is what you seek, Nvidia also offers the step-up GeForce GTX 1050 Ti ($140 and up on Amazon).
 The GTX 1050 Ti doubles the onboard RAM to 4GB and offers more under-the-hood firepower than the GTX 1050, making it a worthwhile upgrade if you plan on playing newer traditional games like Far Cry or Rise of the Tomb Raider.
-The GTX 1050 Ti allows you to hit nearly 60f fps at High graphics settings in most modern games, and its 4GB of memory is much more future-proof than the GTX 1050’s 2GB.
+The GTX 1050 Ti allows you to hit nearly 60fps at High graphics settings in most modern games, and its 4GB of memory is much more future-proof than the GTX 1050’s 2GB.

-AMD’s rival to the Nvidia duo is the similarly priced Radeon RX 460, at $100 for a 2GB version and $140 for a 4GB version.
+AMD’s rival to the Nvidia duo is slightly cheaper Radeon RX 460, at $100 for a 2GB version and $120 for a 4GB version.
 The Radeon graphics cards are slower, hotter, and more power-hungry than the GeForce GTX 1050s, however.
 The GeForce cards are the obvious pick unless you’re looking to pair a Radeon RX 460 with a FreeSync monitor.

 If you have the extra cash and power connectors, the Radeon RX 470 is a big step up in performance, especially if you can find one for the $170 holiday price.

 Best 1080p graphics card: AMD Radeon RX 480 (4GB)